-Ormeau Park is a popular venue for sport, with a range of facilities that are located in Ormeau Park Playing Fields including soccer pitches, two bowling greens and pavilions, a BMX track, basketball, tennis and netball courts.
+Ormeau Park is a popular venue for sport.
+Facilities in Ormeau Park Playing Fields includE soccer pitches, two bowling greens and pavilions, a BMX track, basketball, tennis and netball courts.
 The park also has a children’s playground.

-The park is also popular with both walkers and joggers and has a range of eco trails and orienteering routes.
+The park is popular with walkers and joggers and has eco trails and orienteering routes.

 Ormeau Park was originally home to the Donegall family, who lend their name to some of Belfast's most famous streets, such as Donegall Quay and Donegall Place.

 The Donegall family moved to the park in 1807, setting up home in Ormeau Cottage.
 The second Marquis of Donegall extended the building and lived there until his death in 1844.
 However, as the family's debts continued to grow, they were forced to sell their estate to the Belfast Corporation (now Belfast City Council) in 1869.